How does the mortgage application process work?

 Step 4: In Principle Agreement

-Your adviser can help you obtain an Agreement in Principle (AIP).
+Your advisor can help you obtain an Agreement in Principle (AIP).
 This is also known as a Decision in Principle or Mortgage in Principle and is the first step to getting a mortgage.
 It’s a simple way of finding out how much money you need to borrow in order to buy a property or remortgage.

 An Agreement in Principle is obligation free, meaning you’re not tied to a particular type of mortgage deal or lender.
 However, it’s worth noting that your AIP does not guarantee a lender will approve your application.